My choice of operating system

 I think it's important to understand that the split was not really about systemd, even though systemd was what caused the problem to begin with.
 The split was more about how the traditional democratic process of running Debian was "hijacked", and how a huge part of the community was simply ignored.

-I chose Debian back at about 2000 after a couple of years of testing other major Linux distributions both privately and business wise.
-The very first Linux distribution I ran was Red Hat Linux at about 1997/98, coming straight from Windows, knowing absolutely nothing about Unix at the time, but having done tons of work mainly with Microsoft Windows, but also OS/2 and some other operating systems.
-I then tried some of the other Linux projects, like Mandrake (now called Mandriva), and SUSE Linux (now OpenSUSE), and a few others.
+I chose Debian back at about year 2000 after about two years of testing other major Linux distributions both privately and business wise.
+The very first Linux distribution I ran was Red Hat Linux at about 1997/1998, coming straight from Windows, knowing nothing about Unix at the time, but having done tons of work mainly with Microsoft Windows, but also OS/2 and some other operating systems.
+I then tried some of the other Linux projects, like Slackware, Mandrake (now called Mandriva), SUSE Linux (now OpenSUSE), and a few others.

 From that moment forward I always rejected to work with any kind of RPM based distribution.
-That decision is not relevant today as many other great package managers has been developed even for the RPM package format, but it was a major contributing factor to my decision back then.
+That decision is not relevant today as many other great package managers have since been developed for the RPM package format, but it was a major contributing factor to my decision back then.

-Furthermore, in the telecommunications industry, we mainly used FreeBSD and Debian, and like FreeBSD, Debian was famous for its great community and stability.
+Furthermore, in the telecommunications industry, we mainly used FreeBSD and Debian, because both had great communities and stability.
 With Debian there where never any surprises, which - as you may know - is something that is really important for a system administrator.

-You don't want to suffer from big corporate decisions affecting your favorite OS, just like what happened with the sudden and unilaterally termination of CentOS by Red Hat, which actually caused a kind of panic for many both small and big companies.
+You don't want to suffer from big corporate decisions affecting your favorite OS, just like what happened with the sudden and unilaterally termination of CentOS by Red Hat, which actually caused a kind of panic for many companies.

-Devuan was, for that exact reason, forked from Debian with the release of Debian 8 when some of the developers and community users were alienated due to the project's adoption of systemd and subsequent removal of support for other existing init systems.
+Devuan was, for that exact reason, forked from Debian with the release of Debian 8 when some of the developers and community members were alienated due to the project's adoption of systemd and subsequent removal of support for other existing init systems.
 The Devuan community members removed systemd from Debian and created Devuan.
-Today Devuan is lot more like what Debian used to be, yet it is still a small project by comparison.
+Today Devuan is lot more like what Debian used to be, yet it is still a small project by comparison, and unfortunatly still greatly dependent upon Debian.

 As mentioned on the Arch Wiki: